I followed all the rules straight into a breakdown.

 Travelers ask me for directions in countries where I don't speak the language.

-Since I was a kid, my mother and I have played a game called Three Pieces of Information.
-We pick a stranger, sometimes a couple or a group, on the train or in a restaurant and construct an entire life about them from three observable facts.
+My mother and I play a game called Three Pieces of Information.
+We’ll pick a stranger, sometimes a couple or a group.
+We might see them riding the train or in a restaurant.
+And we’ll construct an entire life about them from three observable facts.

 I'm convinced this is what made me a writer.